putlx/mgcrl/README.md

 Execute `mgcrl -c=1,-2:-1 http://www.700mh.com/manhua/1436` to download the first one and the last two chapters of 「The Promised Neverland」.

 Execute `mgcrl -v=单行本 -c=1:第03卷 https://www.mhgui.com/comic/4683/` to download the first three volumes of 「D.Gray-man」.

+Execute `mgcrl -p port` and open `http://localhost:port/` in your browser to access WebUI.

 For automated crawling, take `config.json` as an example.